Pūrākaunui Falls

 Catlins

-After visiting the falls, the quickest return to the main highway to head southwest is on gravel Waikoata Valley Road, with the turnoff immediately west of the car park.
-For a more interesting, scenic and remote gravel drive, continue southwest on Puaho Road, a gravel road, for 2 km.
-You will reach an intersection where Puaho Road continues to the west and joins with the main highway between Mclennan and Papatowai.
-The other alternative is to head northwest on Burnt Flat Road, which intersects the Southern Scenic Route almost immediately opposite the Matai Falls car park.
+After visiting the falls, you can return to the main highway by taking the gravel Waikoata Valley Road, located immediately west of the car park.
+For a more scenic and remote drive, continue southwest on Puaho Road for 2 km until it intersects with the main highway between McLennan and Papatowai.
+Another option is to head northwest on Burnt Flat Road, which connects to the Southern Scenic Route near the Matai Falls car park.

 10 images